hacks-guide/Guide_Wii/_pages/en_US/letterbomb.md

 For instructions on how to format your SD card correctly, please see [this guide](https://wiki.hacks.guide/wiki/Formatting_an_SD_card).
 It is highly recommended to check it due to problems with formatting as FAT32.
 {: .notice--info}

-Do NOT use any of the MAC address examples given in this guide, as they will simply cause an error on the HackMii website.
+Do NOT use any of the MAC address examples shown in this guide, as they will simply cause an error on the HackMii website.
 Use your own!
 {: .notice--warning}

 LetterBomb is an exploit for the Wii that is triggered using the Wii Message Board.